Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-ourpetpolicy-narpm-affiliate-of-the-year.md

   by the SouthWest Idaho chapter of the National Associate of Residential Property Managers (NARPM).
 It was OurPetPolicy’s first time at the annual holiday dinner and the first time being recognized by the local chapter. "
-heroHeading: OurPetPolicy - NARPM 2022 Affiliate of the Year
+heroHeading: NARPM 2022 Affiliate of the Year
 heroImg: /assets/narpm_affiliate_of_the_year.png
 social: true
 promoSection: